MayurBalwani/LinkedIN-Automation-Manager-Finder-Pinger/README.md

 2. **Configuration:**
    - Open `config.py` and set your LinkedIn credentials.
-   - Customize company name and message templates in the script.
+   - Set company name and message templates in the config script as well!

 ## Usage